Names of God: Mormonism

 Although Mormonism views the Father, the Son, and the Holy Spirit as three distinct beings, they are one in purpose and God the Father (Elohim) is worshipped and given all glory through his Son, Jesus Christ (Jehovah).
 Despite the Godhead doctrine, which teaches that God the Father, Jesus Christ and the Holy Ghost are three separate, divine beings, many Mormons (mainstream Latter-day Saints and otherwise, such as the Fundamentalist Church of Jesus Christ of Latter-Day Saints) view their beliefs as monotheist since Christ is the conduit through which humanity comes to the God the Father.
 The Book of Mormon ends with "to meet you before the pleasing bar of the great Jehovah, the eternal Judge of both the quick and dead.
 Amen."

 Jehovah's Witnesses

-Jehovah's Witnesses believe that God has only one distinctive name, represented in the Old Testament by the Tetragrammaton.
+Jehovah's Witnesses believe that God has a distinctive name, represented in the Old Testament by the Tetragrammaton.
 In English, they prefer to use the form Jehovah.
-According to Jehovah's Witnesses, the name Jehovah means "He causes to become".
+According to their New World Translation of the Holy Scriptures, the name Jehovah means "He causes to become".

-Scriptures frequently cited in support of the name include Isaiah 42:8: "I am Jehovah.
-That is my name", Psalms 83:18: "May people know that you, whose name is Jehovah, You alone are the Most High over all the earth", and Exodus 6:3: "And I used to appear to Abraham, Isaac, and Jacob as God Almighty, but with regard to my name Jehovah I did not make myself known to them."